-New Yorker Cartoon Editor, cartoonist, and author Bob Mankoff not only knows how to make people laugh but can show you how to do it, too.
-Existing in a world of lines and panels, ink and punchlines, Mankoff pores over hundreds of drawings to decide which will get a spot in the coveted pages of the New Yorker.
-As Cartoon Editor, he upholds a near-century old tradition of connecting millions of readers through the power of humor.
+New Yorker Cartoon Editor, cartoonist, and author Bob Mankoff exists in a world of lines and panels, ink and punchlines – poring over hundreds of drawings each week to decide which will get a spot in the coveted pages of The New Yorker.
+For 20 years as Cartoon Editor, Bob has upheld a near-century old tradition of connecting millions of readers through the power of humor.
 In April 2017, he will step down from the role of editor, but continue to contribute cartoons to the magazine.

 Bob’s career started, unexpectedly, by quitting a Ph.D program in experimental psychology at The City University of New York in 1974.
 Shortly after, he began submitting cartoons to the New Yorker.
 Three years and over 2,000 cartoons later, he finally made the magazine and has since published over 950 cartoons.
 His story and day-to-day at the magazine were the focus of the 2015 HBO documentary Very Semi-Serious.